EMC China Lab

 What is UV Aging Test?

-UV aging testing is a method that simulates the effects of ultraviolet radiation under natural environmental conditions on the aging of product materials.
+UV aging testing is a method that simULates the effects of ultraviolet radiation under natural environmental conditions on the aging of product materials.
 By using specific UV light sources, it accelerates the aging process of materials in a laboratory setting, allowing evaluation of the material’s weather resistance in a shorter time.
 UV aging testing has significant applications across multiple fields such as building materials, coatings, plastics, rubber, textiles, and more.

 Ultraviolet (UV) Aging Test Laboratory(图1)